navadiyadarshan/digi-store/README.md

 6. **QR Code Usage in Delivery System:**
    - Integrated QR generation for each order
    - Delivery staff can scan and verify orders before marking as delivered

+## 🙏 Thank You For Visit & Sorry for note give source code